Schedule Extract Refreshes as You Publish a Workbook

 For the subtleties around refreshing each type of data you publish to Tableau Online, see Keep Data Fresh.
 Here are examples of things you need to know:

-If your workbook connects to cloud data, add Tableau Online to your cloud data provider’s authorized list (whitelist).
+If your workbook connects to cloud data, add Tableau Online to your cloud data provider’s authorized list (allowlist).
 The IP address range for your site location is listed in Authorize Access to Cloud Data Published to Tableau Online.

 Tableau Bridge starts during the publishing process if your data source or workbook connects to on-premises data.